Heatstroke in cats

 If your cat shows symptoms

-Act quickly if your cat exhibits these symptoms.
-Heat stroke is a life-threatening condition and it is important to bring your cat's temperature down quickly.
+Act quickly if your cat shows these symptoms.
+Heatstroke is life-threatening and it's vital to cool your cat down rapidly.

-Contact a vet, with a Lassie policy you always have unlimited calls to digital vet, who can guide you and get help quickly.
-Move the cat to a cool place and offer lukewarm water and/or liquid replacement.
-Should your cat not drink water on its own, you can give small portions of water with a syringe.
-Moisten the coat with lukewarm water to bring the cat's body temperature down and place it on a cool, damp towel.
-We want the body temperature to come down gradually, so keep an eye on the temperature at all times.
+Contact a vet.
+With a Lassie policy, you always have unlimited calls to our digital vet service, who can guide you and get you help quickly.
+Move your cat to a cool place and offer lukewarm water and/or a rehydration solution.
+If your cat isn't drinking on its own, you can give small amounts of water with a syringe.
+You can also moisten their coat with lukewarm water to help lower their body temperature and place them on a cool, damp towel.
+We want the body temperature to decrease gradually, so keep an eye on it at all times.

-If your cat suffers from acute heat stroke, you need to see a vet immediately.
-The vet can then continue to cool the cat and treat with fluid therapy.
-The vet will then give drops to prevent dehydration and take tests and monitor the reduction in body temperature.
+If your cat suffers from severe heatstroke, you need to see a vet immediately.
+The vet can then continue cooling the cat and provide treatment with fluid therapy.
+They will administer fluids to prevent dehydration, run tests, and monitor the reduction in body temperature.

-In many cases, cats will find a cool place on their own when they start to get too hot.
-But cats don't always do this on their own, especially indoor cats who can't escape.
-It is therefore important that your cat can move freely around the home on hot days.
-This increases the likelihood that your cat will find a cool place to rest.
-You can also put out more water bowls with fresh water during the summer months.
+Often, cats will find a cool spot on their own when they start to overheat.
+However, it's important to ensure they have access to shady spots outdoors.
+Indoor cats, in particular, might not be able to escape the heat.
+Ensure your cat can move freely around your home on hot days, as this increases the chance they'll find a cool place to rest.
+You can also place extra bowls of fresh water around during the summer months.

-Keep an extra eye on older cats and kittens who are more sensitive to heat.
+Keep an extra eye on older cats and kittens, as they are more sensitive to heat.

 Never leave your cat alone in the car when it's hot.
-It gets hot quickly and it's a very dangerous place for your cat when it comes to heat stroke.
+Cars heat up extremely quickly and are a very dangerous place for your cat in terms of heatstroke.